queryluke/masseffect-5e-data/data/gear/m-597-landon.md

   rounds: 10
   image: http://vignette4.wikia.nocookie.net/masseffect/images/6/61/ME3_Ladon_Codex_Rip.png/revision/latest?cb=20140106114047
 ---
-As an Attack, begin targeting, choosing up to 10 creatures within 120 meters.
+As an Attack, begin targeting, choosing up to 10 creatures within <me-distance length="300" />.
 If you remain targeting until the start of your next turn, launch a miniature missile at each target, dealing 4d8 thunder damage.
 Each missile used consumes a weapon charge.